If you spot any of these fraud red flags, follow these 7 steps to protect your business’ finances.

 - Regularly review your Profit and Loss and Balance Sheet and make sure the figures are inline with your expectations

 - Ask your accountant to review the ‘Assurance Dashboard’ in Xero

 - Run regular financial audits.

 Are you set up in Xero to protect yourself against fraud?
 Make sure to follow our steps above.

-Want help putting this advice into action or looking for a bookkeeper that has your best interest in mind?
-Contact Bean Ninjas today.
+Want help putting this advice into action or looking for an eCommerce accountant and bookkeeper that has your best interest in mind?
+Schedule a free call with a Bean Ninjas team member today.